Arjunbadola/arjunbadola.github.io/_posts/2021-12-09-Evolving as an investor Part 2: How to value.md

 I used to attend Bloomberg Quint’s talk on Zoom, message investors, read books, etc. to figure out: How to value?
 (The frustration had got to a level that I took break from investing for 3-4 weeks)

-I has asked [contrarianEPS](https://twitter.com/contrarianEPS) on how to value and this is what he replied:
+I had asked [contrarianEPS](https://twitter.com/contrarianEPS) on how to value and this is what he replied:

 [![contraEPS](/assets/contraEPS.PNG)](https://twitter.com/contrarianEPS/status/1359161432508674057)